friends-of-ce/merchant-api-client-php/docs/Api/ReturnApi.md

 returnUpdateForMerchant($merchantReturnUpdateRequest): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Mark a return as received.
+Marks returns as received

-Mark a return as received.
+Marks a return as either fully or partially received.<br /> <br />**NB:** this endpoint is used for marketplace returns, and you can only accept or reject a return once.

 ### Example